The firm recognises the significance of its societal responsibilities.

 We recognise that the most significant community contribution we can make is through our daily activities.
 Our business is managed with ethics and integrity to create sustainable value with every interaction through:

-- Stakeholder engagement – we connect with the community, our clients and our people, working collaboratively to contribute effectively, ensure client satisfaction and retain our talent;
+We connect with the community, our clients and our people, working collaboratively to contribute effectively, ensure client satisfaction and retain our talent;

-- Ethical business behaviour – we are committed to maintaining the highest standards of business behaviour though sound corporate governance, including a commitment to equality of opportunity, diversity and inclusion and promoting health and safety;
+We are committed to maintaining the highest standards of business behaviour though sound corporate governance, including a commitment to equality of opportunity, diversity and inclusion and promoting health and safety;

-- Values-based communications – our people are required to support and demonstrate our business values and maintain alignment to these in all communications, both in business relationships and beyond; and
+our people are required to support and demonstrate our business values and maintain alignment to these in all communications, both in business relationships and beyond; and

-- Dialogue – the basis for relationships with our clients and our people is our open, honest communication as captured through open forums, matter debriefs and client listening activities.
+the basis for relationships with our clients and our people is our open, honest communication as captured through open forums, matter debriefs and client listening activities.

 We share and celebrate our work with the wider community through our social media interactions.

 We have a number of specific interests in our community, and invite members of the business to participate and/or contribute.
-Our activities include -
+Our activities include:

 - Contributions to various community appeals;